-Administered by the Social Security Administration (SSA), social security disability delivers regular monthly payments to that in need.
+Administered by the Social Security Administration, social security disability delivers regular monthly payments to that in need.
 These payments vary based on a variety of factors.
 However, all payments have one thing in common.

 They are determined based on a uniquely strict set of criteria.

-The criteria established by the SSA for qualification differs between two programs.
+The criteria established by the Social Security Administration for qualification differs between two programs.
 The first program is Social Security Disability Insurance (SSDI), designed for disabled workers.
 The second program is Supplemental Security Income (SSI), designed for people of limited means.
 Both programs rely on the same strict definition for ‘disability.’

 Although most young people will not endure disability, many older people will.
 As we age, we inevitably become more susceptible to health issues.
 Many people in their 50s will begin to deal with such issues.
 Disability onset can be slow or swift.
 It can be debilitating and crippling.

 Fortunately, Social Security over 50 is available.

 In fact, people in their 50s have better options now than ever before.
 If you or some you know is over age 50, help is available.
 The Social Security Administration has now made applying for social security disability (SSD) easier.
 These changes reflect an increased awareness of ageing populations.